Monday, April 06, 2015

-From this Biblical platform Paul goes on to council the group of maturing Christians in Corinth to eat anything from the marketplace without a battle of conscience.
+From this Biblical platform, Paul goes on to counsel the group of maturing Christians in Corinth to eat anything from the marketplace without a battle of conscience.
 He continues his thought saying that if a Christian should be invited into someone’s home, they should be bold in eating whatever is offered to them, not worrying if it has been offered to idols.
-When facing a decision between accepting and rejecting hospitality, be gracious thinking of the host before yourself.
+When facing a decision between accepting or rejecting hospitality, be gracious thinking of the host before yourself.

 Never in all my years of collecting, purchasing or hiding Easter eggs have I been encountered by a fellow participant, shop owner or neighbour who said, “Thank Ishtar for this new season and this lovely gift of chocolate!”
 If I ever did hear such words, I would have a most vigorous conversation with them.
 Likewise, in the many preparations and interactions at Christmas, I have never shared a moment with a believer in Tammuz who declared their bliss in the return of the sun.

-There are two days every year when the world stops to examine – sometimes closely, often from afar – the Christian faith in Jesus.
-In my town of Warrandyte all of the local churches, across denominations, joined together on Easter Sunday to run a “He is Risen!” celebration service in the local outdoor amphitheatre.
+There are two days every year when the world stops to examine – sometimes closely – the Christian faith in Jesus.
+When I lived in Warrandyte, all of the local churches, across denominations, joined together on Easter Sunday to run a “He is Risen!” celebration service in the local outdoor amphitheatre.
 While they were singing and speaking of their passionate belief in our risen Saviour, I – along with my fellow Adventists – hid on a campground listening to things we have heard a hundred times before.
-I missed a great opportunity to speak about my Jesus while the world was willing to listen.
+I missed a great opportunity to speak about Jesus while the world was willing to listen.

-Then people of the world would recognise Jesus in His followers, embrace the Christ-story as their own new story and, recognising the religious roots of the secular celebrations which they enjoy so much, teach their children something truly beautiful.
-That this world, which often seems so hollow and meaningless, was embraced by the one true God who sent His Son – to be born, to truly live, to die, to reclaim life after death – because He loves us and our world so very much.
+Then people of the world would recognise Jesus in His followers, embrace the Christ story as their own new story and, recognise the religious roots of the secular celebrations they enjoy so much and teach their children something truly beautiful: That this world, which often seems so hollow and meaningless, was embraced by the one true God who sent His Son – to be born, to truly live, to die, and to reclaim life after death – because He loves us and our world so very much.

-Not only would this time of focused outreach be a wonderful and fitting use for the Christmas and Easter seasons, it would also honour the original intent of our Christian ancestors in claiming and naming these days as holy.
+Not only is focused outreach a wonderful and fitting use for the Christmas and Easter seasons, it would also honour the original intent of our Christian ancestors in claiming and naming these days as holy.
 We are a people of the Jesus story as told in the Christmas and Easter seasons each year.
 These holy days are Christian because they come as a response to the love of Jesus through the actions and practices of His early followers.
-They are not in Holy Scripture because they are from a later time in history than the Bible’s pages.
-But early enough that Christ’s body after His ascension – the church – still understood the necessity of becoming all things to all people so that by all possible means we might save some.
+They are not in the Bible because they are more recent.
+Christ’s body – the church – must continue to embrace the call of becoming all things to all people so that by all possible means we might save some.

 BOOK DAVE NOW!
 Dave Edgren is passionate about creating a values-based storytelling culture.
 In his engaging and often hilarious way,...